DISCOWER/motion_capture_system/README.md

 The rest of the source code is released under the [Apache 2.0 license](LICENSE), wherever not specified.

 ## Compiling
-This is a catkin package.
+This is a colcon package.
 Make sure the package is on `ROS_PACKAGE_PATH` after cloning the package to your workspace.
-Drivers for different motion capture system can be independently compiled.

 ```
 cd your_work_space
-catkin_make
+colcon build
 ```

 This will compile the drivers for `{sys}`